||Stakeout Trail System, lower trails

 left.
 A trail passes between two boulders.
 After just 100 feet, it hits

-the main trail just uphill from the big circle.
-(Going uphill from this
+the lower Erindell trail just uphill from the big circle.
+Go left downhill

 This is a connector from the paved road, headed for

 the Erindell trail above the upper circle.

 |You can also reach the loops from the spot where Erindell

 crosses the Squaw Peak Road.
 At mile 3.6, you'll see what appears to be a